santiagodr/STAT545_HW1_David_Santiago/hw05/factor_figure_management_hw05.md

 ![](factor_figure_management_hw05_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-14-1.png)

 **Observations**: Now, in this plot we can clearly see which years have on average a long song duration, and which ones a shorter one, since they are reorder based on the quantitative variable.
+Note: I didn't put that much effort in graphs customization, since that's not the objective here...

 Also, If we use `arrange()` and `fct_reorder`, we have the same effect than just using `fct_reorder`